mrspeaker/zardozer/README.md

-# Funkity: a Unity-style component system
+# funkity: a Unity-style component system

 > Rough rough rough.
 This is pre-pre-alpha!
 Just testin' some Ideas.

-Funkity is a Unity-style component system and editor for making games.
+funkity is a Unity-style component system and editor for making games.
 In this system, game logic is implemented in [components](https://github.com/mrspeaker/funkity/tree/master/components).
 You attach these to dumb "entities" - and the hooking-up is defined via JSON.
 The intro demo game was made in the editor, and generated the json defined in [game/scene1.js](https://github.com/mrspeaker/funkity/blob/master/game/scene1.js).

 <img width="817" alt="funkity v0.01.3" src="https://cloud.githubusercontent.com/assets/129330/11458374/993da3b2-968c-11e5-8e7e-efea1f7a187d.png">

+* Test out the [funkity demo](https://mrspeaker.github.io/funkity/) in your browser.
+(Hit "enter" to toggle play/edit mode.
+Drag things around in edit mode.)

 * `npm install`
 * `npm start`